music-encoding/guidelines/_guidelines-v3/17-namesDates/02-namesdatesSpecialized/02-namesdatesGeogNames.md

 der Oder
 is meant can be achieved by referring to the ID of the TGN entry:

-{% include plainExample.html example="./v3/examples/namesDates/namesDates-sample284.xml" valid="false" %}
+{% include plainExample.html example="examples/namesDates/namesDates-sample284.xml" valid="false" version=page.version %}

 The names of places given within addresses can be marked with [geogName]({{ site.baseurl }}/{{ page.version }}/elements/geogName.html){:.link_odd_elementSpec} elements, for example:

-{% include plainExample.html example="./v3/examples/namesDates/namesDates-sample285.xml" valid="false" %}
+{% include plainExample.html example="examples/namesDates/namesDates-sample285.xml" valid="false" version=page.version %}